MooersLab/modular-annotated-bibliography-biblatex-latex/README.md

 ## Status:
 Ready to use and enjoy on Overleaf by drag and drop.
+I used `pdfLaTeX` version 2024 to compile.
+Access compiler selection under the Menu in the upper left.

 ### Local use requires customization of the file paths.
  1. I store the above files in a subfolder of my project folder, which I store at the top level of my home directory for rapid access.
- 2. I store the subfolders (bibNotes, imagesBlaine, and glossaries) in a global location (e.g. ~/) for easy access by other projects.
+ 2. I store the subfolders (bibNotes, imagesBlaine, and glossaries) in a global location (e.g. ~./) for easy access by other projects.

 ## Coming soon